The Mr. T Experience: 1996-2002: Middle period

 The lineup of Portman, Reader, and Pittman became the band's most stable lineup since 1988.
 From this point on the group essentially became Portman's project, as he began a prolific period of songwriting.
 The trio released an album each year for the next four years: Love is Dead (1996), Revenge is Sweet, and So Are You (1997), Road to Ruin (1998 - a cover of the Ramones' 1978 album of the same name), and Alcatraz (1999).
 Portman also released a solo album in 1999 entitled Show Business is My Life.
+Some songs that appear on the album Love is Dead are songs such as "Ba Ba Ba Ba Ba", "Can I Do the Thing?", and "I Fell For You".

 Reader left the band after Alcatraz and joined the Plus Ones.
 He was replaced by Gabe Meline, who had contributed to the recording of Alcatraz.
 This lineup recorded the EP The Miracle of Shame in 2000, which also included organ and keyboardist Erik Noyes.
 Noyes was a semi-official band member who had contributed to Revenge is Sweet, and So Are You and Alcatraz and joined them officially for touring in the summer of 1999, but did not remain with them long.
 The band toured sporadically until 2002, when Meline left the group.